Timeline of main events leading to Sunak's second shot at UK Prime Minister's post | Politics

 - United Kingdom

-Rishi Sunak on Monday was all set to make history on Diwali as Britain’s first Indian-origin Prime Minister after being elected unopposed as the new leader of the governing Conservative Party, following Penny Mordaunt's withdrawal from the race.
+Rishi Sunak on Tuesday made history after becoming Britain's first Indian-origin Prime Minister.
+He was elected unopposed as the new leader of the governing Conservative Party on Monday, following Penny Mordaunt's withdrawal from the race.

 2015: Rishi Sunak was elected the Conservative MP for Richmond, Yorkshire.